GautamDeepak/IRS/IRS_Prac_03.md

 **Note:** *The above script could have been written as: -Map.addLayer(anImage, {bands: ["B4", "B3", "B2"], min: 0, max: 3000 }, "true-colour image");  ...
 However, we have defined a variable called trueViz and plugged in that variable in the Map.addLayer command*

-2. Above code specifies that for a true colour image, bands 4,3 and 2 should be used in the RGB composite.
+6. Above code specifies that for a true colour image, bands 4,3 and 2 should be used in the RGB composite.
 After the image appears in the map, you can zoom in and explore Darwin.
 We see great detail in the Sentinel-2 image, which is at 10m resolution for the selected bands.
 The (+) and (-) symbols in the upper left corner of the map can be used for zooming in and out (also possible with the mouse scroll wheel/trackpad).
 A left click with the mouse brings up the "hand" for panning to move around the image.
 Moving your mouse over the "Layers" button in the top right-hand corner of the map panel shows you the available layers, and lets you adjust the opacity of different layers.

 ![Figure 7.
 Adding a true colour image to the map](Figures/Prac03_TrueColor.png)

+7. Try moving your marker geometry to a different location (e.g. to NSW), run the script and see what happens...
+You should get a cloud free image from the NSW.
+So, you now have skills to look for images from anywhere in the globe (by moving your geometry) and from a desired time range (by adjusting start date and end date in the filtering script).
+Please practice and once you are happy with the filtering and displaying images, move the marker back to the Charles Darwin University campus for the following steps.

+## 3. Band combination
-3. In order to find out more information at specific locations, we can use the Inspector tool which is located in the Console Panel - left hand tab.
+1. Different landcover types on the earth surface such as water, forest, grassland, desert, bareland etc interacts differently with the electromagnetic energy.
+As a result, the spectral information recorded by the satellite for those landcover types varies.
+For example the spectral value in the nearinfrared region for vegetation is quite high while for the water is quite low.
+In order to find out more about how different landcovers interact with the electromagnetic energy, you can use the Inspector tool which is located in the Console Panel - left hand tab.
 Click on the Inspector tab and then click on the image in the map view.
 Wherever you click on the image, the band values at that point will be displayed in the Inspector window.
-Click over some different patch types (sports fields, tennis courts, mangroves, ocean, beach, houses) to see how each different patch have different spectral profile.
+Click over some different landcover types (sports fields, tennis courts, mangroves, ocean, beach, houses) to see how each different landcover have different spectral profile.

 ![Figure 8.
 Band values](Figures/Prac03_BandValues.png)

+2. In avove example, I clicked on the sportsfield.
+The band values represent the spectral characterstics of photosynthetically active vegetation.
+For example, I can see absorption in the blue (B2) and red (B4) band, the green band (B3) is a bit more reflective while the NIR band (B8) is highly reflective.
+Now, its your turn to inspect different landcover types.
+Try to figure out which landcover types look similar (in the band value) and which are clearly distinct.

-4. Now let's have a look at a false colour composite - we need to bring in the near-infrared band for this.
-In the false color composite, NIR band is displayed in red color, red band is displayed in green color and green band is displayed in blue color.
-Paste the following lines below the ones you’ve already added, and click "Run".
+4. Now let's learn how to create false color composites.
+The Sentinel-2 has 13 spectral bands.
+However, our true color display only utilises three bands (Red Green and Blue).
+So, in a sense we are not using the full potential of the Sentinel-2 capabilities.
+Similar to how we displayed true color composite, we can display the flase color composite.
+We displayed true color composite by displaying Red band in red color, green band in green color and blue band in blue color.
+To create a false color composite, we play with the band combination and plug in different bands.
+For example, in the below false color infrared composite, NIR band is displayed in red color, red band is displayed in green color and green band is displayed in blue color.
+Paste the following lines and click "Run".

 ```JavaScript
 //Define false-colour visualization parameters.